ritikakh/SQL-Queries-Examples/README.md

 group by u.user_name_firstname
 order by count(v.villa_id);

-//Query to select Users who have got more than 10% of discount on rservation select distinct(u.user_name_firstname), u.user_name_lastname from villauser u inner join reervation r
+//Finding the first and last name of all the users who have ever used a coupon code offering a discount more than 10%. select distinct(u.user_name_firstname), u.user_name_lastname from villauser u inner join reervation r